matthias-wolff/Casio-VZ-virtual-instrument/README.md

 I always strongly disliked the unpleasant - though most characteristic - aliasing and analog noise of the VZ-1.
 Hence, I will not attempt to reproduce this.
 Insofar, the remake is not intended to be perfect.

-As a secondary goal I may want to reproduce the GUI of the original instrumenent which would be nice to have, but not necessarily of much practical use.
+As a secondary goal I may want to reproduce the GUI of the original instrument.
+This would be a nice-to-have, however not necessarily of much practical use.

 ### Collaborators Welcome!
 As this is a mere hobby project, I cannot tell how far I will come with it.
 At any rate, progress is going to be slow.